Owner's Manuals, Parts Lists & Schematics

 - Avoid large rocks, embedded ledge, cattle guards, or similar obstructions.

-- Once you have adequately scarified the road surface, raise the scarifying teeth plate to allow the Rear Scraper Blade to create a smooth surface.
+- Once you have adequately scarified the road surface, angle the hitch upward to raise the scarifying teeth to allow the mold board to create a smooth surface.

-Raise the scarifying teeth plate out of the ground before turning around or leaving the work area.
+- Raise the scarifying teeth plate/tooth bar out of the ground before turning around or leaving the work area.

 - Use low gear when using an ATV as the tow vehicle - Do not exceed 5 MPH while grading.